-- give the badge to friends or family to allow them to park for free, even if they are visiting you
+- You must never give the Blue Badge to friends or family to allow them to park for free, even if they are visiting you.

 If someone else is driving you, you must let them know the rules.

 See Rights and Responsibilities for Blue Badge holders (GOV.UK) for full details of how to use and display a Blue Badge correctly.